Hamburger

 • Obtaining a name and naming requirements

-Corporate name must contain the type of company it adopted.
-Name may be reserved before registering the company by paying and filing a form with the Public Registry, in case the chosen name is available.
+Corporate name must contain the type of company it adopted or the corresponding acronym.
+Name must be reserved before registering the company by paying and filing a form with the Public Registry, in case the chosen name is available.

 • Summary of "know your client" requirements